Nevysha/Cozy-Nest/PATCHNOTE.md

 - [ ]  Partial compatibility with Firefox and Opera GX
 - [ ]  Most tweak will not support a live window resize
 - [ ]  Some user report a missing scrollbar in Extra network tab
-- [ ]  Minor bug that occurs when you delete an image in the expanded state in the Inpaint tab.
-- [ ]  Issue when having to many script "block" in txt2img or img2img
+- [ ]  Some user report an issue when having to many script "block" in txt2img or img2img
 - [ ]  If setting are saved and user refresh, it will revert to old setting (only visually) because webui load them at gradio launch]